 To create a unit test suite, add test cases and test suites to the suite and then modify the order in which you want them to run.
 You can also modify the context in which to save the scenario test suite, such as the development branch or the ruleset.

-- In the Category list, click the type of scenario test suite you
+In the Category list, click the type of scenario test suite you are creating:

 - To informally test a feature, select Ad-hoc.

 - To verify critical application functionality, select Smoke.

 - To confirm that changes have not adversely affected other application functionality, select Regression.

 Provide a value, in seconds, that specifies the length of time within which the run time of the suite should complete in the Expected max runtime field.
 If you want the test suite to fail when the expected run time has been exceeded, select the Fail the test suite when runtime validation fails check box.

 Add unit tests cases or other test suites to the test suite: